Geoogolla/enterprise-docs/docs/administrator-guide/how-to/migration/migrate-ec2-instance-windows-server-with-postgresql-database.md

     ![Product File](/static/assets/on-premise/images/how-to/product-ec2.png)

-6. Start the BoldReports_EnterpriseReporting application in IIS manager.
+6. Start the **BoldReports_EnterpriseReporting** application in IIS manager.

-7. In Server 2 go to site listing page of UMS application.
+7. In Server 2 go to the site listing page of UMS application.

-8. Go to settings and change the Site URL with your domain name like below
+8. Go to the settings and change the Site URL with your domain name like below.

    ![Create Site](/static/assets/on-premise/images/how-to/create-site-ec2.png)